GreatDt1/Flaskdt_App/README.md

 ## Something to Note
-The route that handles displaying your table passes in the following variables to your template
+The dt decorator passes the following variables to your function
     - records
         - this is a list of all records in the db where each record is a dict
     - columns
         - this is a list of all columns in  the db
     - tablename
         - this is, ofcourse, the name of your table
+    - table_class
+        - this is the SQLAlchemy instance of your table

 With that a simple for loop can be used to display all the records in the table as below
 ```html